Anthem Medicare Supplement Review (2026): Cost, Pros & Cons

 +$14

-Because Anthem uses attained-age pricing in most states, premiums increase as you grow older.
+Because Anthem uses Attained Age Pricing in most states, premiums rise as you grow older.
 On average, a 75-year-old pays 25% more for Plan G at $273 per month and 28% more for Plan N at $254 per month compared to rates at age 65.
+That compounding cost increase is the main reason to weigh Issue Age or community-rated states if you have the option to choose your location.

 Anthem Member Benefits

-• SilverSneakers Fitness Program: Get free gym access at participating locations, plus online workout videos and fitness classes.
+• SilverSneakers Fitness Program: Members get free gym access at participating locations, plus online workout videos and fitness classes.
 SilverSneakers includes pools, exercise equipment and group classes at no extra cost.

 • ScriptSave/WellRx Prescription Savings: This discount card saves you money on prescription drugs at participating pharmacies.
 You can use the card for medications that fall outside of your Medicare Part D coverage.